JoaoFula/SnakeGame/README.md

 * Add a difficulty option so the player can tone up or down the speed of the snake.
 * Add different maps (walls all around, walls spread around the center of the map).
 * Create an AI to solve the different difficulties of the game.
-* Add a high score system that stores that value locally.